jnsmalm/pixi3d/README.md

 > format for 3D content tools and services that streamlines authoring workflows
 > and enables interoperable use of content across the industry.

-Read more about glTF at https://www.khronos.org/gltf/
+Learn more about glTF at https://www.khronos.org/gltf/

-API: Mesh3D, Model3D.

-## Material and shader
+### Material and shader
 A material is what defines and renders the geometry of a mesh.
 Which material to use depends on the requirements of how the object should be displayed.
 By using customized materials, it is possible to create any desired graphical effect.
-A material uses a shader to describe the displayed output.
+A material uses a shader program to describe the visual output.

 Shader programs are written using OpenGL Shading Language (GLSL) which runs on the GPU.
 The shader interprets the data of the mesh geometry and describes how